-Liam: Another words, you would close your eyes and just follow the physical sensations of breath as they’re appearing at your nostrils and try to stay focused there.
+Liam: In another word, you would close your eyes and just follow the physical sensations of the breath as they’re appearing at your nostrils and try to stay focused there.
 Just focusing on the breath as it appears at your nostrils and trying not to, you know, get lost in thought and forget that you're meditating.
 Well, it turns out 10 breaths in a row is a Herculean task actually when you first start.

 Liam: It sounds so easy.

 Host: Yeah, it does.